gilch/hissp/docs/faq.rst

 This complicates the compiler a great deal, and doesn't even work right in some cases, but allows Hy to retain a very Python-like feel.
-The decompiled AST also looks like pretty readable Python.
+The `unparsed <ast.unparse>` AST also looks like pretty readable Python.
 Not quite what a human would write, but a good starting point if you wanted to translate a Hy project back to Python.